xbmc/translations/tool/xbmc-txupdate/README.md

       * addon_nostrings: Special addon with an addon.xml file, but NO language files
       * skin: A skin addon with an addon.xml file AND language files
-      * xbmc-core: Language files for xbmc-core
+      * xbmc-core: Language files for xbmc-core Optional attributes:
+       * AddonXMLSuffix: (default: none) some addons need a special addon.xml filename. eg. pvr addons have addons.xml.in, so we use .in as a suffix here.
   * resourceSubdir: The subdirectory to put the language files of the resource in. (optional) Optional attributes:
       * writeXML: (default: false) write merged string files in the old XML file format.
       * writePO: (default: true) write merged string files in the new PO file format.
+      * DIRprefix - (default: no prefix needed) if for some reason, you need a SUBdir in the tree AFTER the resource name.

 **II. .passwords.xml**